Philadelphia Aggravated Assault Lawyer

-Aggravated assault in Philadelphia is a major felony carrying significant penalties.
-Aggravated Assault usually means that the person who was assaulted suffered serious bodily injuries or there was an attempt at serious bodily injuries.
+Aggravated assault in Philadelphia is a major felony which carries significant penalties.
+Aggravated Assault usually means that the person who was assaulted suffered serious bodily injuries, or there was an attempt at serious bodily injuries.
 Aggravated assault can also be charged when a person from a “protected class” is assaulted.

 Aggravated Assault Resulting in Serious Bodily Injury

 If you cause serious bodily injury to a person, you will be charged with aggravated assault.
-Serious bodily injury is defined as causing an injury that impairs a significant bodily function.
-Clear examples of this are when someone loses an eye, finger, or other appendage to an assault.
+A serious bodily injury is defined as causing an injury that impairs a significant bodily function.
+Clear examples of this are when someone loses an eye, finger, or other appendages from an assault.

-Another not as clear example is a stabbing where a person undergoes surgery to repair the stab wound or a broken bone.
-While a stab wound can be significant, it can also be superficial and not affect any vital organ and a bone break, not impairing a significant bodily function may not qualify as an aggravated assault.
+The boundary between Simple Assault – a less grave, though still serious crime – and aggravated assault is not always so clear.
+For instance, take a stabbing where a person undergoes surgery to repair the stab wound.
+While a stab wound can be significant, it can also be superficial, and not affect any vital organ or break any bones, thereby not impairing a significant bodily function.
+For this reason, this example may not qualify as an aggravated assault.

 Aggravated Assault on a Police Officer or Other Protected Class